vsrinivas/fuchsia/public/rust/crates/fdio/README.md

-Rust bindings for mxio
+Rust bindings for fdio
 =======================================

-This repository contains bindings for a portion of the Magenta mxio library.
+This repository contains bindings for a portion of the Zircon fdio library.